4G0NYY/MWC-Public/README.md

 # MWC
  The only truly militarized Wallet Cracker.

+# To-Do
+- AMD-GPU Support (WIP)
+- CUDA-Acceleration (I'll do it if I find time I guess?)
+- Set up a server to serve the "real.txt"-file

 # Usage
 1. Find a TXT-File with a BTC-Blockchain dump (all addresses with Balance in there)